flyingmachine/brave-clojure-web/content/writing-macros.md

                 (quote ~good))))
 ```

-Here, the principles are exactly the same.
-We're using syntax-quote
+The principles are exactly the same.
+You're using syntax-quote because
-because it lets us write things out more concisely and we're unquoting
+it lets you write things out more concisely and you're unquoting the
-the bits that we want evaluated.
+bits that we want evaluated.
 There are two differences, however.

-First, we're now dealing with two variables within the syntax-quoted
+First, you're now dealing with two variables within the syntax-quoted
 list: `good` and `bad`.
-These variables are introduced by
+You introduce these variables introduced by
 destructuring the argument passed to `code-critic`, a map containing
 `:good` and `:bad` keys.
-This isn't macro-specific; as we mentioned
+This isn't macro-specific; as mentioned
 above, functions and `let` bindings both allow destructuring.

-Second, we have to wrap our two `println` expressions in a `do`
+Second, you have to wrap our two `println` expressions in a `do`
 expression.
-Why are we *do*ing that?
+Why are you *do*ing that?
 (Ha ha!)
 Consider the following:

 ```clojure
 (defmacro code-makeover